Cotswold Festival of Steam: 'Workhorses of Steam'

 - Locomotives Information about the locomotives that will be in action or on display throughout the three days will be here shortly, including visitors as they are confirmed.
 All locomotives will be 'subject to availability' but they will include all available home fleet locomotives

-- Timetable and map The timetable is currently being worked on and you will be able to download a FREE copy along with a map of the line.
+- Timetable and map The timetable is now available and you can download a FREE copy along with a map of the line.
+This will also be ditributed free during the event.

 - Tickets please!
 Click on the link to find out about ticket prices and to by tickets.
-You can buy your ticket on-line now.
+You can buy your ticket on-line now, please note the online ticket line will close on 22 May.
 Tickets will also be available on the day, of course, and reduced-rate tickets will be offered for those who arrive after 3pm.
 Please note that it will not be possible to provide access only to the station yard: access to the site is for ticket holders only

 - Take a Brake on a Freight** A really unique and memorable experience.
 You can ride at the front of the train immediately behind the locomotive or at the end of the train - each offering a quite different perspective.
 Tickets only £10 return for event ticket holders** only.
 Freight train tickets will be available on the day, first come first served from the Gloucestershire Warwickshire Railway Trust (GWRT) stand.